 Simply put, an oil change at the majority of auto repair shops and quick oil-lube locations involves draining and replacing the oil.
 It is frequently a less expensive process compared to an oil change service.
 So basically, an oil change means removing the used motor oil from the engine that is contaminated and replacing it with fresh and clean oil.

-However, the oil change service includes more than just replacing oil with a new one.
+However, the oil change service includes more than just replacing the oil with a new one.
 It also includes a detailed inspection of the cabin filter, tires, brake pads, oil filter, fluids, and other items.
 A typical oil change service will cost more because of this inspection, value, and documentation.

 Are gear oil and engine oil interchangeable?